How to withdraw a foreign Kentucky LLC or corporation business with the Secretary of StateWe’re Just Not Annoying®

 Do you need a Kentucky Department of Revenue clearance first?

-No, Kentucky SOS does not require tax clearance for withdrawing corporations or limited liability companies.
+No, Kentucky SOS does not require tax clearance for withdrawing foreign Kentucky limited liability companies.

 How long does it take the state to process the withdrawal filing?